orcalabs/dockertest-rs/README.md

 ```

 Caveats that may fail tests:
-* Port `5432` is already taken for postgres on the host.
 * Exited `hello-world` containers on the system.
 This will currently make removing
 old images fail and many tests will fail.
-This is an area we need to improve.

-## TODO:
-* Document limits when spawning stuff in test body.
-* Document handle concept.
-* Break up Container into PendingContainer and RunningContainer.
-* Document and implement port mapping for random host port assignment.